calee0219/vim/README.md

 I uniformly used [Vundle](https://github.com/VundleVim/Vundle.vim) to contral my vim plugin.

+In the 3'rd edition, I try to used [Neobundle](https://github.com/Shougo/neobundle.vim) to contral vim plugin.
+That's because I found an amazing [site](http://vim-bootstrap.com/) that can create vim script for you!
+And it's using Neobundle to contral plugin.
+So I just used it!

 ## How to install
 #### Auto Install
 * Use curl (for Mac OS X):